MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 Using the tools outlined here (DMVs, Perfmon counters, and actual query plans), you can identify which queries are large-grant consumers.
 Then you can tune or rewrite these queries to resolve or reduce the workspace memory usage.

-## What can a developer do about Sort and Hash operations
+## What can a developer do about sort and hash operations

 Once you identify specific queries that consume a large amount of query reservation memory, you can take steps to reduce the memory grants by redesigning these queries.